Explainable AI

 Challenges in Achieving Explainable AI

-3. Ethical Considerations: Ensuring that explanations do not reinforce biases or lead to unfair outcomes is crucial.
-Ethical considerations must be integrated into the development and deployment of Explainable AI techniques.
+Ethical considerations: Explainable AI is important for providing just outcomes that do not reinforce any biases or unjust discrimination.
+Ethical perspective must be embedded into the design and application of Explainable AI techniques.

 Real-world Applications of Explainable AI in Deep Learning